Modified Wilcoxon-Mann-Whitney tests of stochastic dominance: Numerical simulations

 \subsubsection{Matched pairs sampling framework}

-Figure \ref{fig:power_pairs} shows how the rejection frequencies plotted in Figure \ref{fig:power} are affected when we adopt a matched pairs sampling framework, with Gaussian copulae characterizing the dependence between pairs.
-The left, center and right columns of panels in Figure \ref{fig:power_pairs} correspond to correlation parameters $\rho=.25,.5,.75$ respectively, while the top (bottom) row of panels corresponds to the family of ODCs displayed in the top-left (bottom-left) panel in Figure \ref{fig:power}.
-Rejection frequencies are plotted for the modified WMW test with $\tau_n=.75$ (superimposed with squares) and with $\tau_n=\infty$ (superimposed with triangles), and the Donald-Hsu test with tuning parameter $-.139$ (superimposed with asterisks).
+\cref{fig:power_pairs} shows how the rejection frequencies plotted in \cref{fig:power} are affected when there is positive dependence between paired observations.
+The left, center and right columns of panels in \cref{fig:power_pairs} correspond to $\rho=.25,.5,.75$ respectively, while the top (bottom) row of panels corresponds to the family of P-P curves displayed in the top-left (bottom-left) panel in \cref{fig:power}.
+Rejection frequencies are plotted for the modified WMW test with $\tau_n=.75$ (superimposed with squares) and with $\tau_n=\infty$ (superimposed with triangles), and for the DH test with tuning parameter $-.139$ (superimposed with asterisks).
 In both rows of panels we see that the power for all three tests improves as $\rho$ increases.
-In the top row of panels we see that the rejection rates for the modified WMW test with $\tau_n=.75$ and with $\tau_n=\infty$ are indistinguishable, as they were with independent samples in Figure \ref{fig:power}.
-The slight power advantage of these tests over the Donald-Hsu test widens as $\rho$ increases, becoming quite substantial with $\rho=.75$.
-In the bottom row of panels we see that the slight power advantage of the Donald-Hsu test observed with independent samples erodes as the correlation parameter increases.
-The rejection frequencies for the modified WMW test with $\tau_n=.75$ and the Donald-Hsu test are nearly indistinguishable when $\rho=.5$ or $\rho=.75$.
+In the top row of panels we see that the rejection rates for the modified WMW test with $\tau_n=.75$ and with $\tau_n=\infty$ are indistinguishable, as they were with independent samples in \cref{fig:power}.
+The slight power advantage of these tests over the DH test widens as $\rho$ increases, becoming quite substantial with $\rho=.75$.
+In the bottom row of panels we see that the slight power advantage of the DH test observed with independent samples erodes as the correlation parameter increases.
+The rejection frequencies for the modified WMW test with $\tau_n=.75$ and the DH test are nearly indistinguishable when $\rho=.5$ or $\rho=.75$.